 The Joan and Art Barron Veterans Center serves as the hub for all student veteran support services at SDSU.
-The Center supports the state, regional, and campus-wide Troops to College programs.
-The Center offers eligible veterans, dependents, or reservists assistance with applying for education benefits, coordinating the Veterans Affairs work study program, and processing tutorial assistance paperwork.
+The Center supports various local, state, and regional Troops to College programs.
+The Center offers eligible veterans, active duty, dependents, and reservists assistance with applying for education benefits, and navigating all aspects of veteran and education benefits to support academic success.
 Student veterans also have access to on-campus housing in the Veterans House and can socialize with other students by joining the Student Veteran Organization.
+Additionally, students may relax before, between, or after classes in either the Veterans House or the "Bunker" located within the Veterans Center.